ikramagix/ikramagix/README.md

 <br>

-|| I live across the Mediterranean, in the heart of Europe.
-Between the south of France, my native land, the island of Cyprus, my new homeland, and Morocco, my cradle.  ִ ࣪𖤐
+|| I live across the Mediterranean, in the heart of Europe. 🌊
+|| South of France : my native land, the island of Cyprus : my new homeland, Morocco : my cradle.  ִ ࣪𖤐
-|| Between three of the five continents.
+|| Between three of the five continents.  🌍
-|| I speak French, English, Spanish, and two Moroccan dialects.
+|| I speak French, English, Spanish, and two Moroccan dialects. 🗣
-|| I prefer odd numbers.
+|| I prefer odd numbers. ♾️

 <br>